satrly/satrly/README.md

 ## yo

-I'm a Roma web developer, and I won't write much here, but I can't work without humor -
+I'm Roma, web developer, and I won't write much here, but I can't work without humor -
 'A man bought a hat and it fit him just right'

 ## technologies